maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The purpose of the interface's ***getXml*** operation is to enable service providers and consumers to access the information of a single XML document.
-It is implemented following the REST methodology using a GET HTTP method.
+It is implemented following the REST methodology, using a GET HTTP method.
 It receives the ID of the Xml to be retrieved as an input argument.
 The MSR will respond with the Xml object identified by the provided ID, if that is found.
 The internal structure of the Xml object is provided in more detail in the